TricksterOrg/trickster/docs/api/endpoints.md

 {: .no_toc }

 If the Request was matched by any of the configured Routes it returns `200 OK` and the corresponding [Route object](/trickster/api/model.html#route).
 Otherwise returns an [error response](/trickster/api/responses.html).

+### `POST /internal/reset`
+Reset all Routes.

+Difference between `POST /internal/reset` and [`DELETE /internal/routes`](/trickster/api/endpoints.html#delete-internalroutes):

+- `DELETE /internal/routes` removes all defined routes.
+- `POST /intenal/reset` sets Trickster to the state in which it started.
+If it started without [default Routes](/trickster/configuration.html#default-routes), it will behave exactly like `DELETE /internal/routes`.
+But if you started Trickster with default Routes, it will first remove all Routes and then re-load them from the provided JSON file.

+#### Response
+{: .no_toc }

+Returns `204 No Content`.
+Body is empty.